 Giving money to your favorite charities gives you a deduction that will lower your tax bill.
 You can also deduct any gifts (such as cars, stocks and clothing) that you give qualified charities.

 The more money that you can give charities, the less you will have to give to the government.
 Realistically, you don’t need to worry about the limit on charitable giving unless you donate more than 20 percent of your adjusted gross income.
 If you have an adjusted gross income of $50,000, then you can donate up to $10,000 before you need to worry about hitting your cap.

 Congress plans to make big changes to the tax code.
-Take advantages of these deductions in 2017 while you know still can.
+Take advantages of these deductions in 2017 while you know you still can.
+Consider using some of the top tax preparation software to help save on costs as well.
 The situation could change next year.